 Winiarski Douglas L. “New Perspectives on the Northampton Communion Controversy III: Count Vavasor’s Tirade and the Second Council, 1751” Jonathan Edwards Studies 4 (2014): 353–338.

 Winiarski, Douglas L. “New Perspectives on the Northampton Communion Controversy IV: Experience Mayhew’s Dissertation on Edwards’s Humble Inquiry.”
 Jonathan Edwards Studies 6 (2016): 31–80.

 The Newbury Prayer Bill Hoax (2012)

-Recounts a curious story involving a fraudulent prayer bill submitted by disenchanted parishioners in Christopher Toppan's Newbury, Massachusetts, parish.
+Recounts a curious story involving a fraudulent prayer bill composed by disenchanted parishioners in Christopher Toppan’s Newbury, Massachusetts, parish.
 Includes a detailed discussion of the devotional practice of submitting weekly prayer notices.

 Citation: Winiarski, Douglas L. “The Newbury Prayer Bill Hoax: Devotion & Deception in New England’s Era of Great Awakenings.”
 Massachusetts Historical Review 14 (2012): 53–86.

 Revised and expanded version of essay originally published in Religion & American Culture (2005); comparative analysis of the religious worldviews of the native Algonquian peoples of southeastern New England and their English neighbors during the eighteenth century.

 Citation: Winiarski Douglas L. “Native American Popular Religion in New England’s Old Colony, 1670–1770.”
 In Native Americans, Christian Missionaries, and the Reshaping of Early America’s Religious Landscape, ed.
 Joel W. Martin and Mark A. Nicholas, pp. 93–124.
 Chapel Hill: University of North Carolina Press, 2010.